dmachard/dmachard.github.io/content/posts/0001-dnstap-testing.md

     * [Unix socket](#unix-socket)
     * [TCP stream](#tcp-stream)

+## Introduction

-This dnstap feature has been tested with success with the following dns servers:
+This [dnstap](https://dnstap.info/) feature has been tested with success with the following dns servers:
 - ISC - bind
 - PowerDNS - pdns-recursor
 - PowerDNS - dnsdist